Cincinnati-Design-LAB/architour/src/content/buildings/carew-tower.md

 architect: Walter Aeschlager
 associate_architect: Delano & Aldrich
 original_function: Office building
-significance: >-
-  A multi-use complex, the Carew Tower, Netherland Plaza Hotel, automated parking garage, and retail arcade are at the heart of Cincinnati.
-Built at the beginning of the Depression, the complex was constructed using WPA funding in just under a year and a half, but the 48 story office tower was completed and occupied in less than a year.
-The Carew Tower remained the tallest building in Cincinnati until the construction of the Great American Tower completed in 2011.
 historic_status: Listed on the NRHP on August 5, 1982
 unique_features: >-
   The original complex included an automated 28-level parking garage.
 The